ksefcovic/CYBR4580/ProgressReports.md

 * Needed to examine Bootstrap libraries and learn as I went in order to create what was needed

 Lauren
-* The android app for registering the devices cant be used on emulators because it requires the imei.
+* The android app for registering the devices cant be used on emulators because it requires the IMEI.
 This made testing more challenging.

 Dylan
 * Many of the tutorials for flashing devices are from 2012 or 2013, so they aren’t always up to date